 Accepted cards

-If you prefer a standalone card that doesn’t rely on a connected tablet or smartphone, there is also Square Terminal for £149 + VAT.
-This is a beautiful, portable touchscreen terminal with POS software built in.
-It only works on a secure WiFi connection, not mobile network, making it best for a fixed location.
+If you prefer a standalone card machine with a receipt printer, there is also Square Terminal for £149 + VAT.
+This beautiful, portable touchscreen terminal has POS software built in.
+It only works with WiFi, not 4G, making it best for a fixed location.

 Square terminal beauty